bbengfort/bbengfort.github.io/_drafts/graph-blocking-for-entity-resolution.md

 c = \frac { n \left(n-1\right) } {2}
 $$

 For a relatively modest dataset of 1000 records, you're talking about having to make 499,500 pairwise comparisons.
-Given that similarity comparison is usually an expensive operation involving dynamic programming and other computing techniques, this clearly does not scale well.
+Given that similarity comparison is usually an expensive operation involving dynamic programming and other resource computing techniques, this clearly does not scale well.
 Through blocking techniques and rules, we can reduce the number of pairwise comparisons by eliminating pairs that will never match.
 For example, if we have a business listing dataset, we might only compare entities that have the same postal code in their street address.
 In the next section, we'll look at using a graph to to provide structure for blocking.

 ## Analyzing Structure with Graphs

+A graph is a computational and mathematical data structure composed of _nodes_ and _links_ (alternatively _vertices_ and _edges_).
+Graphs are used to model complex systems and relationships in the real world, for example communications networks, but also can be used generally in a variety of domains to structure data in a meaningful way<sup><small>[1](#gbfer-footnote-1)</small></sup>.
+The primary exercise of an analyst when it comes to graph is to determine what the edges and vertices are &mdash; once that is done, many different types of analyses and queries can be made on the structure alone without further information.

+Graphs are computed upon by _traversal_, that is by following a path from node to node through their edges, collecting information along the way.
+The primary reason that graphs make computation simpler, therefore, is that at each step of computation only nodes that are _neighbors_ (connected via an edge) of the current node need to be analyzed.
+Traversal based computation means that distance is automatically encoded between nodes by the number of hops it takes to reach one to the other.
+Queries on graphs leverage distance for filtering or for search by looking only at the closest nodes in the graph.

+Hopefully it is clear that the graph structure provides important benefits when it comes to understanding and computing upon complex data.
+In this section we will explore how to construct and analyze our graph in preparation for deduplication and blocking.
+To do so we will use the Python NetworkX library, which you should install via `pip` as follows:

+    $ pip install networkx

+NetworkX is a comprehensive graph analytics package that allows you to load and store graphs in standard data formats, generate many types of graphs, analyze graph structure, and visualize them with `matplotlib` or `graphviz`.
+Note that these tools also must be installed in order to draw the graphs as we will below.

+### Constructing a Graph from a CSV

+We will construct our graph using the SPO triples already exposed in our dataset.
+The subject (person) and object (detail) are nodes that are connected by the predicate (action) edge.
+NetworkX graph classes require nodes to be hashable<sup><small>[2](#gbfer-footnote-2)</small></sup> Python objects.

 Outline: